 1.6.3 Food and 'doughnut economics'.

 We need to balance environmental and social concerns

 Raworth K. (2012).

-The doughnut economics concept developed by Oxfam takes the planetary boundaries discussed previously and applies a minimum level of resource use below which human society will suffer hunger, ill-health and poverty.
-There is thus a need to stay above this resource use threshold, and the space between the ‘social foundation’ and the environmental ceiling (as defined by the planetary boundaries concept) is described as the “safe and just space for humanity”.
+The doughnut economics concept developed by Oxfam takes the planetary boundaries concept discussed previously and builds on it by adding a minimum level of resource use below which human society will suffer hunger, ill-health and poverty.
+There is thus a need to stay above this minimum resource use threshold (i.e. the ‘social foundation’) and below the environmental ceiling (as defined by the planetary boundaries concept).
+The space between these two limits is described as the “safe and just space for humanity”.